grifdail/Paco/README.md

 Paco is a Point and Click editor.

-Paco allows anyone to make his own game, without technical knowledge.
+Paco allows anyone to make their own game, without technical knowledge.
 The aim of the project is to make a very simple tool, with a limited scope.
 Paco is not a powerful tool.
 It's a simple tool.
 The project is currently at a beta level.